pexip/os-llvm-pex-future/llvm/docs/CommandGuide/lit.rst

 .. option:: -s, --succinct

  Show less output, for example don't show information on tests that pass.
+ Also show a progress bar, unless ``--no-progress-bar`` is specified.

 .. option:: -v, --verbose

  Show more information on test failures, for example the entire test output instead of just the test result.

+ Each command is printed before it is executed.
+This can be valuable for debugging test failures, as the last printed command is the one that failed.
+ Moreover, :program:`lit` inserts ``'RUN: at line N'`` before each command pipeline in the output to help you locate the source line of the failed command.

 .. option:: -vv, --echo-all-commands

- Echo all commands to stdout, as they are being executed.
- This can be valuable for debugging test failures, as the last echoed command will be the one which has failed.
- :program:`lit` normally inserts a no-op command (``:`` in the case of bash) with argument ``'RUN: at line N'`` before each command pipeline, and this option also causes those no-op commands to be echoed to stdout to help you locate the source line of the failed command.
- This option implies ``--verbose``.
+ Deprecated alias for -v.

 .. option:: -a, --show-all

- Show more information about all tests, for example the entire test commandline and output.
+ Enable -v, but for all tests not just failed tests.

 .. option:: --no-progress-bar